-AntConc3.1.302 can be used freely for individual use for non-profit research purposes, and freely distributed on the condition that this read me file is attached in an unaltered state.
-If the software is planned to be used in a group environment, you are required to inform me how the software is to be used, and I will then determine if you can have permission to use it.
+AntConc can be used freely for individual use for non-profit research purposes, and freely distributed on the condition that this read me file is attached in an unaltered state.
+If the software is planned to be used in a group environment, please let me know how you plan to use the software, and I will then determine if you can have permission to use it.
 The software comes on an 'as is' basis, and the author will accept no liability for any damage that may result from using the software.